kedacore/keda-docs/content/community.md

 ## Users

- A variety of users are autoscaling applications with Kubernetes Event-driven Autoscaling (KEDA):
+ A variety of users are autoscaling applications with KEDA:

 {{< user-icons >}}

 ## Partners

- Kubernetes Event-driven Autoscaling (KEDA) is supported and built by our community, including the following companies:
+ KEDA is supported and built by our community, including the following companies:

+{{< partners-icons >}}

+## Supported by

+KEDA community is supported by the following companies that provide their services for free:

-{{< community-icons >}}
+{{< supportedby-icons >}}